 Thursday, October 01, 2009

 Lately the boys have been very into "doing school".
 It had been a while since we had done anything and now they are really making up for lost time.
-N is particularly into coloring and tracing lately and will sit for long periods of time doing both.
+Nick is particularly into coloring and tracing lately and will sit for long periods of time doing both.
 Both boys are doing a great job of coloring for their age.
 They also enjoy doing mazes and we spent a good amount of time yesterday morning doing pasting.
 I would cut out pictures from our Let's Sticker and Paste Kumon book and they would take the pieces and paste them back together to make the appropriate picture.
 They did a great job.
 It was a lot like doing a puzzle and they do lots of puzzles so they enjoyed this activity.

 It is interesting to see how far they have come in their ability to do all of the crafty things since the last time we really did a lot of it.
 It had been a while and I was thinking they might be rusty but their skills had actually improved.
 We have not worked on cutting in quite a while so it will be interesting to see how they do with that now.

 I had been telling them for a couple of weeks that I was going to start sitting with them one at a time and working on reading, while the other one works on other things at the table.
 Today we finally gave this a try and it really went very well.
-N sat at the table because he wanted to continue his coloring.
-B and I sat together on the small couch in the library/playroom.
-I wanted to start out slow so I set the timer for 10 minutes and explained to N very nicely that he was to stay busy and not interrupt us.
+Nick sat at the table because he wanted to continue his coloring.
+Ben and I sat together on the small couch in the library/playroom.
+I wanted to start out slow so I set the timer for 10 minutes and explained to Nick very nicely that he was to stay busy and not interrupt us.

-I gave B a choice of reading through words on flashcards I had made or reading the Bob Books and he chose the Bob Books.
-We we started out with the first book in the first set.
+I gave Ben a choice of reading through words on flashcards I had made or reading the Bob Books and he chose the Bob Books.
+We started out with the first book in the first set.
 I was interested to see how he would do because, again, we had really not done anything for quite a while.
 He amazed me.
 He sounded out the words and read right through the first two with very little help.
 Once or twice he tried to guess at a word and got it wrong (Sam instead of sat).
 I just reminded him to sound out the letters and not to guess and he did so just fine.
 I was very impressed with how well he did.
 He seems to have a natural bent for learning to read and he enjoys his successes.

-In the meantime, N kept himself busy at the kitchen table for the 10 minutes B and I were reading together.
+In the meantime, Nick kept himself busy at the kitchen table for the 10 minutes Ben and I were reading together.
 He did an awesome job and we never heard a peep from him.
 He continued with his work even after the timer went off.
 I wanted to do a few minutes of sounding out letters with him but he really did not want to.
 I tried to talk him in to doing just 3 minutes of work with me and we started to do it.
 He did OK for the first two pages or so and then he stopped trying and I could tell he really did not want to do it and was soon going to refuse.
 So I just asked him if he wanted to stop and he said that yes, he wanted to color again, so that's what we did.

-I was working with N on a paper he wanted me to tear out of his book so he could color it.
+I was working with Nick on a paper he wanted me to tear out of his book so he could color it.
 It was one of those that had rows of pictures and, for each row, you had to put an X on the picture that did not fit in.
 Like on one row there was a picture of an airplane, a helicopter, a tree and a balloon.
 He X'ed out the tree and told me all the others fly.
 He did very well on this exercise and, overall, I was very pleased with how both boys did today and quite surprised since we had not done anything for a while.
 Kids are amazing!
-Oh, N also traced a dotted pictured of a panda bear's head and he did an exception job (in my humble opinion:).
+Oh, Nick also traced a dotted picture of a panda bear's head and he did an exceptional job (in my humble opinion:).
 I was really impressed, since the last time we were really into "doing school" I could not get him to do much tracing at all.

 We also played the Cat in the Hat, I Can Do That game this morning and we had so much fun.
 That is really a great game for little ones.
 The boys think it is so fun and funny and I laugh a lot, watching them do the silly things.
 After they were done, they had to count their cards.
-N counted his and he had 13 and B counted his and had 20.
+Nick counted his and he had 13 and Ben counted his and had 20.
 All this to say that was the highest I had seen them count out objects and they both did it perfectly.
 Makes me wonder exactly how high they can count out objects.
 We'll have to test that sometime.

-N has recently started becoming a bit pickier as to what he will eat.
+Nick has recently started becoming a bit pickier as to what he will eat.
 Don't misunderstand.
 I am still the pickiest eater in my home but his once "I'll eat anything" attitude has been a bit tempered of late.
 There is one casserole I make that has mushrooms in it and he recently decided he does not like them, when he had eaten them without comment for a long time.
-Actually, he and B both had eaten them with joy, even when I cooked up a whole pan full of mushrooms, because their daddy likes them so they had to like them too.
+Actually, he and Ben both had eaten them with joy, even when I cooked up a whole pan full of mushrooms, because their daddy likes them so they had to like them too.
 I guess that is no longer the case now.
 We normally eat salmon once a week or so and he has decided that he does not care for it so much, although he will eat bites of ours (and will say yum) but then still hardly touches his own and insists that he does not like it.

 Both boys still sleep very well and have been sleeping in since it is getting light later.
 I like this:).
 They take a nap from around 1:30 to 3:00 ish and they are usually in bed, ready to fall asleep around 8:30pm.
 They have stars and planets on their ceiling and we usually talk about them when we turn the lights out.
 The dad and I still take turns sitting with them until they fall asleep.
 It usually does not take very long and their behavior has greatly improved.
-I am still hopeful that, some day, they will be able to stay in their beds and fall asleep without us in their room:).
+I am still hopeful that, some day soon, they will be able to stay in their beds and fall asleep without us in their room:).
 We have not tried it in a long time so maybe we should try it again.

 The boys love playing outside and they usually play outside for at least 1 to 3 hours a day, depending on the weather and what we have to do that day.
 They stay out longer if an adult is outside with them.